AzureIoTGBB/azure-iot-edge-hol-linux/README.md

-# NOTE - this is a work in progress..
-It's not anywhere near done yet.
-It is an alternate implementation of the HOLs used in the labs found [here](http://github.com/azureiotgbb/azure-iot-edge-hol)   :-)
+# NOTE - We are in the process of updating the labs to leverage the new GA bits and process for IoT Edge...
+We hope to have the updates soon.
+Currently, consider these labs "closed for construction"  :-)

 ## Overview